How Cultured Chicken is Made

 Satellite cells (myoblasts) Muscle stem cells that differentiate into muscle fibers Natural muscle tissue, good texture Limited doublings (~50-80 before senescence) Ding et al. 2018

-Immortalized lines Cells modified to divide indefinitely Consistent, scalable, no senescence Regulatory complexity, GMO perception Pasitka et al. 2022
+Immortalized lines (gene-edited) Cells genetically engineered to divide indefinitely Consistent, scalable, no senescence, applicable to many species Regulatory complexity, GMO labeling in some markets Riquelme-Guzman et al. 2024

-iPSCs Induced pluripotent stem cells Can become any cell type Complex differentiation protocols Choi et al. 2022
+iPSCs Induced pluripotent stem cells Can differentiate into many cell types Complex differentiation protocols; limited in practice to certain lineages Choi et al. 2022

 Cost Impact